gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 {{< img src="yaml-file-icon" width="150px" caption="" >}}

+YAML (*YAML Ain't Markup Language*)

 The YAML specification is much larger the the JSON specification.
 YAML allows for relational data (references) using anchors (`).
 YAML gets some bonus style points since the YAML homepage is even displayed in YAML (<https://yaml.org/>).

+YAML is a strict super-set of JSON, which means you can parse JSON with a YAML parser (the YAML parser will probably take longer though, so don't use this trick with large amounts of JSON data!).

+### Example

 ```yaml
 - { id: 0, name: Charmander, age: 12.34, address: "Fire Street" }